Route 66 Check-in Challenge

 Embarking on a journey along Route 66 is like traveling through a living museum of Americana.
 From the bustling streets of Chicago to the surf-soaked piers of Santa Monica, this iconic highway stitches together a vibrant tapestry of American history, culture, and natural beauty.
 Every turn of the wheel brings you face-to-face with quirky roadside attractions, charming diners, and awe-inspiring landscapes—all of which belong on any Route 66 bucket list.
 Whether you're a history buff, a foodie, or an adventure seeker, there's something magical waiting for you on the Mother Road.
 So buckle up and get ready to explore the best things to do along Route 66, where every mile is a story waiting to be told.

-Historic Route 66 sign, Dell Rhea's Chicken Basket, The Berghoff Restaurant, Lou Mitchell's, Gateway Arch National Park, Milk Bottle Grocery, Arcadia Round Barn, Munger Moss Motel, Meramec Caverns, 66 Drive-In Theatre, Route 66 Auto Museum, Route 66 State Park, U Drop Inn Cafe, Route 66 Mother Road Museum, First Route 66 Sign in Illinois, Cozy Dog Drive In, Old Chain of Rocks Bridge Parking, Blue Swallow Motel, Cadillac Ranch, Gemini Giant
+Historic Route 66 sign, Dell Rhea's Chicken Basket, The Berghoff Restaurant, Lou Mitchell's, Gateway Arch National Park, Milk Bottle Grocery, Munger Moss Motel, Arcadia Round Barn, Meramec Caverns, 66 Drive-In Theatre, Route 66 State Park, Route 66 Auto Museum, U Drop Inn Cafe, Route 66 Mother Road Museum, Cozy Dog Drive In, First Route 66 Sign in Illinois, Blue Swallow Motel, Old Chain of Rocks Bridge Parking, Cadillac Ranch, Gemini Giant

 Historic Route 66 sign, United States